isdi-coders-2023/Guillermo-Miranda-Final-Project-front-202309-mad/README.md

 DESCRIPTION:

 This website is a social network aimed at sharing the recipes that users create.
-This repository covers the backend of the project by establishing the routes, authorizations and connections to the database.
+This repository covers the frontend of the project by establishing the pages where the user can register and log in.
+You can also create, edit and delete your own recipes.

 INSTALLATION: